Subscribe to Our Newsletter

 Rule of 78

 The essence of this rule may not look as glamorous to borrowers as the name sounds.
 The rule of 78 was previously introduced by us in another article, please refer to the article “How Banks Fooled You with the Rule of 78” to fully understand the idea.
-For the interest of time, we will give you a brief idea of what the rule means.
+In the interest of time, we will give you a brief idea of what the rule means.

 So how does this apply to a car loan?
-We will explore how much interest can be saved by making an early settlement in different life stages of a the loan.
-We expect that the later you make early settlement, the less productive the settlement is.
+We will explore how much interest can be saved by making an early settlement in different life stages of the loan.
+We expect that the later you make an early settlement, the less productive the settlement is.
 The effect is caused by the rule of 78.

 Scenario 1